GabrieleGiudic/BARD/README.md

 ## 📄 Abstract

 In this work, we present the BARD dataset.
 It is designed to advance Basketball Action Recognition task.
-Our contributions in- clude significantly improved annotation accuracy and the integration of additional variables, such as player jersey numbers and team color in- formation with respect to existing datasets.
+Our contributions include significantly improved annotation accuracy and the integration of additional variables, such as player jersey numbers and team color information with respect to existing datasets.
 We also introduce a novel output format that supports multi-class classification tasks.
 Finally, we conducted a human validation study on a subsample of the annotations, with expert reviewers assessing the labeling quality and reporting the